Jemmerl/rekindle-underground/README.txt

 for general use.
 It is NOT a standalone mod.
 Consider it more as a library of realistic stones, ores, and generation that modpack makers can utilize to bring their worlds to... not-life?
 Stones are not alive, as far as I can recall!

+Included are 50+ generatable stones, plus their respective regolith, cobble, and decorative variants.
+Additonally, 50+ ores are available to mine.
+These ores can be generated as several kinds of deposits.
+Large layers or blobs, placer deposits in rivers, large porphyry masses, hydrothermal veins, or even Minecraft-style scattering if desired!
+Properties such as ore richness, density, spawn heights, valid geology, and even mixes of different ores in the same deposit are configurable!

 Features include highly variable and random stone strata generation.
 No more just-flat stone layers; JemGeo's strata can be deformed, tilted, and curvy!
 These features operate using user-defined stone presets and generate within configurable ranges.
 This means if one does not want a realistic setting, more of one rock over another, etc., then